 UCare Events is the best way to solve the problem of doing church but keeping the right attendance numbers and details while being responsible during social distancing.

-Who would have thought that we would be trying to limit the number of people attending church?
-But many churches have not been able to gather over the last few, and are keen to work out how best to comply with restrictions so that they can start meeting again.
+Who would have thought we would be trying to limit the number of people attending church?
+But many churches have not been able to gather over the last few and are keen to work out how best to comply with restrictions so that they can start meeting again.

-We have received many support questions around using the check-in kiosk to track attendance, this is an option, but it does not allow you to restrict who is attending.
-It also does not give you a way to provide contactless check-in for new people who need to register.
+We have received many support questions about using Check-in to track attendance, this is an option, but it does not allow you to restrict who is attending.
+It also does not allow you to provide contactless check-in for new people who need to register.

 UCare Events solve the need to limit the number of people attending.
 When people register, UCare sends tickets that have a QR code, allowing you to use the UCare app to scan tickets on arrival and record attendance.
-Being able to scan tickets quickly is vital as it reduces check-in line length, helping with social distancing.
+Scanning tickets quickly is vital as it reduces check-in line length, helping with social distancing.

-This guide walks you through the entire process of setting up events, collecting registrations, and checking people into services.
+This guide walks you through setting up events, collecting registrations, and checking people into services.

 Create an event